Holt, Norfolk: Windmill

-A brick-built windmill was erected in the late 18th century: when put up for sale in the summer of 1792 it was described as "newly built".
+A brick-built windmill was erected in the late 18th century: when put up for sale in summer 1792 it was described as "newly built".
 It was used by many different owners until the early 1920s.
 The sails were removed in 1922 and the rest of the machinery was removed in the 1930s.
-The brick tower was then used for storage until deemed unsafe.
-The brick tower was demolished in the 1970s.
+The brick tower was then used for storage until deemed unsafe, and was demolished in the 1970s.
 There are now homes on the site, known as Mill Court.